ggozad/oterm/README.md

 ### Customizing models

 When creating a new chat, you may not only select the model, but also customize the the `system` instruction, `tools` used, as well as the `parameters` (such as context length, seed, temperature etc) passed to the model.
 For a list of all supported parameters refer to the [Ollama documentation](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values).

-Checking the `JSON output` checkbox will force the model to reply in JSON format.
-All the models you have pulled or created will be available to `oterm`.
+In the format field you can specify either the string `json`, leaving it to Ollama to determine the JSON forma, or use Ollama's *Structured Output* specifying the full format as JSON schema.
+See [here](https://ollama.com/blog/structured-outputs) for more information.

 You can also "edit" the chat to change the system prompt, parameters or format.
 Note, that the model cannot be changed once the chat has started.